Dear Prospective Students,

 Dr. Anna Stenport and Dr. Richard Utz

-The Graduate Program in Global Media and Cultures is a suite of Master's level training opportunities currently under development at the School of Modern Languages and the School of Literature, Media, and Communication, with support from the Provost's Commission on Creating the Next in Education.
-We are thrilled to be launching two highly innovative Master of Science degrees this admissions season, with additional programs in development.
+The Graduate Program in Global Media and Cultures is a suite of Master's level training opportunities at the School of Modern Languages and the School of Literature, Media, and Communication, with support from the Provost's Commission on Creating the Next in Education.
+We are thrilled to offer two highly innovative Master of Science degrees, with additional programs in development.

 Master of Science in Global Media and Cultures